Wednesday, May 8, 2019

 A few weeks ago I saw a recipe for a gluten-free apple crisp on a non-vegan website.
 The recipe called for almond flour instead of gluten-free flour and I thought it sounded interesting so I purchased a bag of almond flour.
 I was planning to use it in my fruit crisp recipe which you will find here https://downrightvegan.blogspot.com/2017/06/strawberry-rhubarb-crisp.html

-In the meantime, I saw a recipe on the King Arthur Flour website about using almond flour to make gluten-cookies.
+In the meantime, I saw a recipe on the King Arthur Flour website about using almond flour to make gluten-free cookies.
 The recipe that was posted was definitely not vegan, so I changed it easily enough, and made other changes to the recipe to make it my own.

 The cookies were wonderful and were very well received by my bridge partners, and they were also enjoyed by the other people in my home.